 Providing guidance to your clients is the bread and butter of your job, but listening lays the foundation of the relationship.
 Be an active listener and read body language to articulate the best advice and transformative solutions.

 Tough love is essential in the world of coaching.
-Your job is to bring out the positivity in clients, but you must do so while addressing conflict, fear and other problems head-on.
+Your job is to bring out positivity in clients, but you must do so while addressing conflict, fear, and other problems head-on.

 Types of life coaches

 By now, you understand what a life coach is and what type of traits you need to thrive in this position.
 Once you feel you have what it takes to start training to become a life coach, you need to think about what type of life coaching you want to get into.
 Clients in need of assistance may be more inclined to work with someone with a specialization in their issues, so informing yourself on the options available can make your career path move more seamlessly.
 Here are some of the most common types of life coaching:

 A family coach is typically responsible for moderator conversations between family members, providing tips for better communication.
 You may work with a full family that needs help to resolve a conflict, or a married couple thinking about getting a divorce.